Pomax/are-we-flying/docs/index.md

 That last part is critically important: if we're going to write an autopilot, we want to be able to effect proportional changes, but we want to "cap" those changes to some minimum and maximum value because just yanking the plane in some direction so hard that it stalls is the opposite of useful.

-As such, let's implement `map` and `constrain` functions (unfortunately missing from the standard Math library), and then compose them as `constrainMap`:
+As such, let's implement `map` and `constrain` functions (unfortunately missing from the standard Math library), and then compose them as `constrainMap` in our `src/utils/utils.js` file:

 ```javascript
 // map a value relative to some range [a,b] to a new range [c,d]